A Support-Set Algorithm for Optimization Problems with Nonnegative and Orthogonal Constraints

-Building upon the auxiliary results derived in the preceding subsection, we proceed to establish the global convergence of Algorithm~\ref{alg:supps} to a first-order stationary point of problem \eqref{opt:stplus}.
-From the construction of our algorithm, it is evident that the generated sequence is strictly feasible within $\Opnp$.
+Building upon the auxiliary results derived in the preceding subsection, we proceed to establish the subsequence convergence of Algorithm~\ref{alg:supps} to a first-order stationary point of problem \eqref{opt:stplus}.
+From the construction of our algorithm, it is evident that the generated sequence is feasible within $\Opnp$.

 \begin{theorem} Any accumulation point of the sequence $\{X_k\}$ generated by Algorithm \ref{alg:supps} qualifies as a first-order stationary point of problem \eqref{opt:stplus}. \end{theorem}